Joseph A. Fernandez

-Joseph Anthony Fernandez was the Chancellor of the New York City Board of Education, "the nation's largest school," 1990–1993.
+Joseph Anthony Fernandez was the Chancellor of the New York City Board of Education from 1990 to 1993.

 Early life and education

+Fernandez was born in Harlem, and grew up there.
+He was a student at Bishop Dubois High School, but was expelled from the high school.

-Fernandez was born in Harlem, grew up there, joined the U.S. Air Force, and "earned a high school equivalency diploma;" he then went to Columbia University.
+He joined the U.S. Air Force, and "earned a high school equivalency diploma;" he then went to Columbia University.
 Before graduating, he and his wife moved to Florida to alleviate a son's health problem.
 Fernandez transferred to and graduated from University of Miami.

 Career

 Florida

 Fernandez began his teaching career in 1963 in Florida.
 He eventually reached "superintendent of schools in Miami" ("head of the schools in Dade County, Florida"), a position he held for two years prior to coming to New York City.

 New York City

 Fernandez had a "stormy three-and-a-half-year tenure as one of the highest-paid school officials in the country."
 Fernandez's support of the 1991 Rainbow Curriculum for first grade multicultural education, and his support of AIDS education in public schools, were controversies that led to his contract not being renewed in 1993.
 His successor was the city's "sixth schools chancellor in a decade."

 His suspending of an entire school board in Queens was reversed by the city's Board of Education.